Mental Health Programs & Events for Creatives

 Here's what we offer

-REWIRE: Understanding mental health basics at work
+REWIRE: Mental health basics for creative work

 An introduction to mental health, self-care and support, showcasing stats and content relevant to your creative industry (eg screen, the visual arts, performing arts etc).